On this page, find key information about the rent regulation laws in place in your province or territory, including about:

 Yes, subject to certain rules.

-Does my province have a rent control policy?
+Does my province have a rent regulation policy?

 What are the rules around rent increases?